October 1 vs. Boston Bruins at TD Garden

 The Bruins’ off-season moves amounted to tweaks of what is already a top-notch roster.
 The B’s brought in fourth-line energy forward Steve Begin and veteran defenseman Derek Morris.
 Minor leaguers Vladimir Sobotka, Johnny Boychuk and Tuukka Rask also cracked the opening night roster, but the rest of the team is largely the same group that paced the Eastern Conference by eight points last season.

-The last time the Caps opened the season against Boston was an Oct.
+Notes: The last time the Caps opened the season against Boston was an Oct.
 8, 1987 game at the old Boston Garden.
 The Bruins took that tilt by a 4-3 score.